yyankowski/easy-indexeddb/README.md

 # easy-indexeddb
-The library provides an easy promise-like access to the indexedDB API as well as a simple key-value based storage and retrieval functionality.
+This no-dependencies library provides an easy promise-like access to the indexedDB API as well as a simple key-value based storage and retrieval functionality.

 ## Example ##